andyvand/sy201/README.md

 Class_Meeting | Name | Topic
 :-------------|:-----|:-------------
+10/09/18 | `cw27` | *Liang* 10.1 and 10.2 (Introduction to Python Lists).
+Today's class was an introduction to lists and list operations.
+The in-lab activity involved writing a program to count the number of words in the *Gettysburg Address*.
+The worksheet sheet (README file) and gettysburg.txt files are located in this directory.
 10/05/18 | `cw26` | *Liang* 6-9 and 6-10 (Variable Scope); *Liang* 10.1 and 10.2 (Introduction to Python Lists).
 Today's class was focused on variable scope using an information sheet and several code samples.
 The information sheet (README file) and code samples are in this directory.
 10/03/18 | `cw25` | Today's class was focused on a self-assessment exercise using File I/O and looping.
 All the required files (including a README file) are in this directory.
 10/02/18 | `cw24` | Today we introduced Programming Assignment 05 (Caesar Cipher) and spent time working on Programming Assignment 04 (Password Validator).
 This directory is just a placeholder.